 - Creates opportunities - the MHE encourages collaboration with health sector stakeholders and applied researchers through coursework and the practicum component

-- The MHI program is flexible for the working professional and can be completed online or as a blend of both online and on-campus formats.
+- The MHE program is flexible for the working professional and can be completed online or as a blend of both online and on-campus formats.

-As a student in the program, you'll be required to take nine graduate-level courses.
-The program consists of seven required courses, two electives and an applied professional practicum component of at least 420 hours.
+As a student in the program, you'll be required to take ten graduate-level courses.
+The program consists of seven required courses, two elective courses and an applied professional practicum course (PHS 641) component of at least 420 hours.

 Click on the links below to view the course offerings and program sequence for part-time and -time students.
 These sequences are subject to change but can be used as reference for planning your future terms.